joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 FYI: not all buttons hooked up yet

 Known bugs:
--not every browser works on canvas demo
--offset button bugged when offsetting more than the number of graph vertices (look at xoffsetSlider.onclick setting) 10/17/19
+-not every browser works on canvas demo (they should) -offset button bugged when offsetting more than the number of graph vertices (look at xoffsetSlider.onclick setting) 10/17/19
 ------